-The children's marking responses should be completed in purple pen so they are clearly identifiable.
+The children's marking responses should be completed in purple pen or purple pencil for younger children so they are clearly identifiable.
 It should be evident in children's work, where they have acted on marking feedback and teachers must acknowledge what the children have completed; a simple tick will suffice.